open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 Events are described in more detail in the [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).

-Please note that the OpenTelemetry Log SDK currently lacks a number of advanced features present in popular log frameworks.
+Please note that the OpenTelemetry Log SDK currently lacks a number of advanced features present in popular logging libraries.
 For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with the OpenTelemetry Event SDK at this time.